antonyayoub/CarDealer-DApp/README.md

 # Car Dealer Hardhat Project

-This is Car Dealer DApp that helps in selling your own car built on the Etheruem Georli Network using Hardhat, Solidity & Alchemy.
+This is Car Dealer DApp that helps in selling your own car built on the Ethereum Goerli Network using Hardhat, Solidity & Alchemy.

 Try running some of the following tasks: